Nezteb/existence-is-pain/README.md

 # Client

 One of the clients will use Phoenix LiveView (listed above).
+That shouldn't involve much (if any) browser-side JavaScript.

-The purely browser-side clients is going to be the simplest part, mostly because I prefer to focus on the backend.
+The purely browser-side clients are hopefully going to be the simplest part, mostly because I prefer to focus on the backend.
 I'll use TypeScript.
-I'd like to try two versions of the client:
+I'd like to try two versions of the client, but I may give up on that if I'm feeling particularly lazy:

 - 2D: [Phaser.io](https://phaser.io/)
 - 3D: [Three.js](https://threejs.org/)